Bulletin Page Content

 - The Dean of the Graduate School is the appointing authority for thesis and dissertation committees.
 Once the Graduate Dean has appointed the committee, the student prepares a thesis or dissertation prospectus under the direction of the committee.

-- "A Guide for Preparing Theses and Dissertations", accessed at http://www.southalabama.edu/graduateprograms/ThesisDissertationGuide.pdf, is the guide for preparation of the prospectus and the thesis or dissertation.
+- "A Guide for Preparing Theses and Dissertations", accessed at https://www.southalabama.edu/colleges/graduateschool/thesis.html, is the guide for preparation of the prospectus and the thesis or dissertation.
+Diverse resources can also be found on this page.

 - Once a thesis or dissertation committee is appointed by the Dean of the Graduate School, the student may then enroll for 599 Thesis or 799 Dissertation credit with permission of the thesis/ dissertation committee chair (advisor or major professor).